joseph-flinn/site/frontend/src/lib/posts/new-direction.md

 ---
-title: New Approach to the Posts
+title: "New Approach to the Posts"
 slug: new-approach
 published: 2023-11-27
 description: >